fuse-mars/my-sales-assistant/README.md

 Create a bot that helps people find a good restaurant to eat at.

-* What users do or what to do
+* What users want to do

 Below is an example of what the user might type when they want the bot to complete the *Main task*